music-encoding/guidelines/_guidelines-v4/04-cmn/03-cmnadditionalmeasurecontent/01-cmnbeams.md

 Downstream processing needs are the determining factor in the choice between the two alternative encoding methods.

 Due to the potential problem of overlapping hierarchies, the {% include link elem="beam" %} element only allows the encoding of beams that do not cross barlines.
 When beams cross barlines, the use of the {% include link elem="beamSpan" %} element is required.
 Unlike {% include link elem="beam" %}, the {% include link elem="beamSpan" %} element does not contain the beamed notes as its children.
 Instead, it references the **@xml:id** values of all affected notes in its **@plist** attribute and denotes the initial and terminal notes of the beam using **@startid** and **@endid** attributes.
 This configuration allows beams to cross measure boundaries.
-The following example demonstrates a typical example of such hierarchy-crossing beams:
+The following example from [Erwin Schulhoff's](https://en.wikipedia.org/wiki/Erwin_Schulhoff) *Violin Sonata* demonstrates a typical example of such hierarchy-crossing beams:

-{% include figure img="ExampleImages/beamspan.png" caption="Cross-measure beam" %}
+{% include figure img="ExampleImages/beamspan.1.png" caption="Cross-measure beam in the third movement of Schulhoff's Sonata" %}
-{% include mei example="cmn/cmn-sample113.txt" valid="false" %}
+{% include mei example="cmn/cmn-sample-schulhoff.txt" valid="true" %}

 In addition to the explicit encoding of beams accommodated by the {% include link elem="beam" %} and {% include link elem="beamSpan" %} elements and the **@beam** attribute, MEI allows for specification of default beaming behavior using the following attributes on {% include link elem="scoreDef" %}, {% include link elem="staffDef" %}, and {% include link elem="layerDef" %}: